code-finesse/computer-science/big-o-notation.md

 ## Description
 Big O is the language and metric we use to describe the efficiency of algorithms.
-It can be used to categorize "time complexity" and "space complexity". https://www.bigocheatsheet.com/
+It can be used to categorize "time complexity" and "space complexity".

+    - **Time**: The maximum amount of time it would take the algorithm to solve a problem.

+    - **Space**: The maximum amount of computer memory, or RAM, the algorithm needs to run.

+https://www.bigocheatsheet.com/

 ## Prerequisite Fundamentals